Internet access: Satellite broadband

 Satellite Internet access provides fixed, portable, and mobile Internet access.
 Data rates range from 2 kbit/s to 1 Gbit/s downstream and from 2 kbit/s to 10 Mbit/s upstream.
 In the northern hemisphere, satellite antenna dishes require a clear line of sight to the southern sky, due to the equatorial position of all geostationary satellites.
 In the southern hemisphere, this situation is reversed, and dishes are pointed north.
 Service can be adversely affected by moisture, rain, and snow (known as rain fade).
 The system requires a carefully aimed directional antenna.

 Satellites in geostationary Earth orbit (GEO) operate in a fixed position 35,786 km above the Earth's equator.
 At the speed of light (about 300,000 km/s), it takes a quarter of a second for a radio signal to travel from the Earth to the satellite and back.
 When other switching and routing delays are added and the delays are doubled to allow for a full round-trip transmission, the total delay can be 0.75 to 1.25 seconds.
 This latency is large when compared to other forms of Internet access with typical latencies that range from 0.015 to 0.2 seconds.
 Long latencies negatively affect some applications that require real-time response, particularly online games, voice over IP, and remote control devices.
 TCP tuning and TCP acceleration techniques can mitigate some of these problems.
 GEO satellites do not cover the Earth's polar regions.
 HughesNet, Exede, AT&T and Dish Network have GEO systems.

-Satellites in low Earth orbit (LEO, below 2000 km) and medium Earth orbit (MEO, between 2000 and 35786 km) operate at lower altitudes, and are not fixed in their position above the Earth.
-Because of their lower altitude, more satellites and launch vehicles are needed for worldwide coverage.
+Satellite internet constellations in low Earth orbit (LEO, below 2000 km) and medium Earth orbit (MEO, between 2000 and 35786 km) operate at lower altitudes, and their satellites are not fixed in their position above the Earth.
+Because they operate at a lower altitude, more satellites and launch vehicles are needed for worldwide coverage.
 This makes the initial required investment very large which initially caused OneWeb and Iridium to declare bankruptcy.
 However, their lower altitudes allow lower latencies and higher speeds which make real-time interactive Internet applications more feasible.
 LEO systems include Globalstar, Starlink, OneWeb and Iridium.
 The O3b constellation is a medium Earth-orbit system with a latency of 125 ms. COMMStellation™ is a LEO system, scheduled for launch in 2015, that is expected to have a latency of just 7 ms.